pheuberger/hc-marketplace-sdk/doc/interfaces/types.CreateMakerInput.md

 • **orderNonce**: `BigNumberish`

-Order nonce, get it from the LooksRare api
+Order nonce, get it from the HypercertExchange api

 ___